alterwear/arduino-firmware/README.md

 To debug from the .cpp library code, just add Serial.print() statements - they show up like normal in the serial monitor.

+## 2018-10-09 Eric meeting
+- Going down to Eink to visit on Oct 26th.
+- 10:30am - tour, Eric will give a presentation.
+Interact w/ team, Q&A and brainstorming.
+Lunch.
+- Eric must be back to pick up kids by 3pm.
+- They are excited to work with us.

+### Demos
+- Want to show them something different from what we have shown them so far.
+- We want them to give us access to more material, access to proprietary things (unlikely), funding/resources to support the research (pending IP agreement).
+- eink story
+- demo 1: take pic, it gets turned into bitmap, gets sent across NFC, updates to screen.
+- display algs: standard, RLE, pattern + repeat.

 ## Long-term wishlist TODO
 1. Test epapercard stuff
   a.
 Get MSP430 running.